-In 2022 the ScaleUp Institute conducted new research which revealed a significant emerging theme of the underlying 'Persona' of a scaleup business and how this influences their approach to talent: those that are highly proactive tend to be very formalised from the 'getgo' in terms of their talent needs, plans and structures for their future growth strategy, whereas others growing more organically manage opportunities & talent as the opportunity arises.
+In 2022 the ScaleUp Institute conducted new research which revealed a significant emerging theme of the underlying 'Persona" of a scaleup business and how this influences their approach to talent: those that are highly proactive tend to have very formalised at 'getgo' in terms of their talent needs, plans and structures for their growth strategy future, whereas others growing more organically, manage opportunities & talent as the opportunity arises.

-HIGHLY STRUCTURED -PLANNED EVOLUTION
+HIGHLY STRUCTURED - PLANNED EVOLUTION

-Clear scaleup plan and objectives aligned with all aspects of the business and formal Talent Plan
+Clear scaleup plan and objectives aligned with all aspects of the business and formal Talent Plan.